Account management capabilities

 This page explains how you can manage customer identities.

-Account management empowers your support team to provide guided help for customers in every aspect of their accounts in a no-code or low-code fashion.
+Account management empowers your support team to provide guided help for customers in every aspect of their accounts, all within a no-code or low-code interface.

-Customer support can quickly resolve issues related to
+Support teams can quickly address and resolve issues related to:

 Activity logs provide insights into various account events to diagnose setbacks customers ran into.
 Consent logs help you see on an account basis where you stand with fulfilling compliance requirements.